In this blog post, let us unravel the answer to how and why different MBTI personality types get angry and what they do about it.

 What enrages them: Some of the things that enrage an ESFP include being micro-managed, being stuck in a sedentary lifestyle, feeling trapped, being ignored and underestimated.

-What they do: ESFPs are quick to react and blow off their steam by venting out to people.
+What they do: ESFPs are quick to react and let off their steam by venting out to people.
 They also tend to complain and stand up for themselves a lot.

 What they could do instead: Instead, ESFPs can take a moment to calm down before they make a scene and think of the best response to the situation.